 Kristi joined the TLC Wake Forest staff in 2012.
 Prior to coming to Wake Forest, she worked for Wayne State University’s Office for Teaching and Learning in Detroit, MI for over 10 years and served as the Acting Director for 5 years.
-Kristi’s educational background is in Psychology (B.S.) and Instructional Technology (M.Ed. and Ph.D., in progress).
+Kristi’s educational background is in Psychology (B.S.) and Instructional Technology (Ph.D. and M.Ed).
 She has taught several classes in both Psychology and Education, both at the graduate and undergraduate level.
 She has also taught fully online courses.

 Kristi loves to explore all aspects of teaching and learning, but especially enjoys helping faculty integrate more active/engaging strategies, technology, and metacognition into their courses.

 Deborah Snyder has been the Administrative Coordinator of the Teaching and Learning Center since 2001.
 She earned a B.A. from Indiana University at Bloomington, Indiana, and an M.L.I.S. from The University of North Carolina at Greensboro.

 2014-2015 TLC Faculty Fellow

 Ulrike currently holds a joint appointment as full professor in the Department of Religion and American Ethnic Studies, and is a 2013 Community Solutions Fellow with the Institute for Public Engagement at Wake Forest University.
 Her work as a TLC faculty fellow involves the study of contemplative traditions, especially in the history of Christianity.
 She is also teaching two related courses, FYS: Contemplative Traditions, and REL 367: Christian Mysticism.

 2014-2015 TLC Advisory Committee

 Kyle Denlinger, ZSR Library

 Bradley Jones, Interim Dean, Arts and Sciences and

 Angela King, Chemistry (Division V) (Term ends 2016)